 It is imperative that these protocols be executed in a timely manner in order to stop armed criminals quickly before they have an opportunity to do more harm.

 Many police and forensic organizations encounter obstacles when trying to establish policies designed to ensure regional adherence to the six tenets of the IACP Resolution.
 In most cities, counties and states it just hasn't gotten done.

-Pete Gagliardi is driver behind Triple Barrel Strategies.
+Pete Gagliardi is the driver behind the Triple Barrel Strategies concept.
+He is a consultant operating under his name as a sole proprietor.
 He has over 50 years of experience extracting useful investigative information from crime guns and related evidence in both the public and private sectors.